AuroraRL: Fast, Fault-Tolerant, and Cost-Efficient Reinforcement Learning over Decentralized Network: Background and Motivation

+However, none of the above targets RL post-training.
+In contrast, RL post-training over decentralized GPUs broadcasts each new policy from Trainer to Actors on the generation critical path.
+This asymmetric pattern surfaces three challenges that no existing RL architecture handles jointly.

-\para{Challenge 1 (C1): the commodity network barrier.} Commodity WANs impose two sources of penalty on distributed training: limited bandwidth throttles data movement, while high latency stalls workflow loops.
-First, full model weight transfer dominates iteration time on bandwidth-limited links.
-At datacenter-grade bandwidths (100+~Gbps), weight transfer constitutes a minor fraction of each iteration.
-However, on 1--10~Gbps WAN links, transfer time increases rapidly and stretches the critical path.
-As shown in \autoref{tab:sync-cost-example}, transferring a 16~GB model takes more than 100~s on a 1~Gbps link, limiting throughput regardless of GPU speed.
-On HPC fabrics, the 1.3~s transfer fits easily within the 45~s generation window, but on a commodity link, the 128~s transfer exceeds the entire generation period, so even one-step asynchronous RL cannot fully hide the transfer cost.
-Second, inter-region RTTs (tens to hundreds of milliseconds) are higher than sub-millisecond datacenter fabrics~\cite{cloudping}, adding visible latency to the small control messages exchanged at each step.
+\para{Challenge 1 (C1): the commodity network barrier.} Decentralized deployments connect the Trainer and Actors over commodity networks (1--10~Gbps cross-region, cross-cloud, or heterogeneous-instance links), where full model weight transfer dominates iteration time and throttles throughput regardless of GPU speed.
+At datacenter-grade bandwidths (100+~Gbps), weight transfer is a small fraction of each iteration.
+However, on commodity links, it stretches the critical path.
+As \autoref{tab:sync-cost-example} shows, a 16~GB model transfers in 1.3~s on an HPC fabric, within a 45~s generation window.
+On a 1~Gbps link, the same transfer takes 128~s, beyond what even one-step asynchronous RL can hide.

-\para{Challenge 2 (C2): heterogeneity and failures.} Cross-cloud deployments aggregate nodes with substantial variation in both compute capacity and reliability.
+\para{Challenge 2 (C2): hardware and network heterogeneity.} Cross-cloud deployments aggregate nodes with substantial variation in compute capacity and network bandwidth.
 GPU instances range from older L40 and A100 GPUs to newer H100 hardware, with generation throughput differing by 2 to 3$\times$.
-Network conditions are equally heterogeneous and more unstable: Actors from nearby providers may achieve 5 to 10~Gbps bandwidth to the Trainer, while those across continents operate at 1 to 3~Gbps.
-Beyond static heterogeneity, these deployments experience dynamic disruptions due to instance failures, and stragglers resulting from thermal throttling or resource contention.
+Network conditions are equally heterogeneous: Actors from nearby providers may achieve 5 to 10~Gbps bandwidth to the Trainer, while those across continents operate at 1 to 3~Gbps.
+Stragglers from thermal throttling or resource contention further shift these rates during a run.